 In a second step, we address the main challenges for agroecology identified in our former paper (CNS-FAO, 2019) and systematically outline solution pathways.
 These centre on the transformation of agricultural knowledge networks (farmers and other food producers, farm advisors and scientists), the role of markets (food producers, handlers and traders), encouraging cooperation and policy consistency, and changes in consumer behaviour and nutrition.
 As a third step, we address the five Action Tracks of the UN Food Systems Summit 20211 (UNFSS).
 In doing so, we strongly emphasise cross-cutting issues and views between action tracks, as the agroecological approach is classically holistic and system-oriented and tries always to break out of disciplinary “silos”.

 Finally, we present promising examples of agroecological transformations in relation to each of the above-mentioned challenges.
 The projects and initiatives presented as promising examples in this paper show what is already being done at different levels, in different areas and by different actors engaged to advance agroecology.
 We have selected them according to the definition of agroecology in chapter 3.
 While all of them deliver important contributions, the examples listed in this paper are at different stages of progress in achieving agroecology.
 The list gives just a glimpse of the multitude of ongoing initiatives at local, regional and international level.

-The overarching aim of this paper is to identify viable solution pathways with reference to explicit practical examples, supporting and strengthening the concept of agroecological systems for the UN Food Systems Summit 2021.
-The paper builds on two previous working papers of the CNS-FAO which you find here: «Working towards Sustainable Agriculture and Food Systems»; “Agroecology as a means to achieve the Sustainable Development Goals”).
+The overarching aim of this paper is to demonstrate viable solution pathways with reference to explicit practical examples, supporting and strengthening the concept of agroecological systems for the UN Food Systems Summit 2021.